Natural language signatures of psilocybin microdosing

 Psychedelic microdosing involves consuming small amounts of serotonergic compounds, approximating the perceptual threshold, two to four times per week.
 It is used for the self-treatment of mental health disorders such as depression or anxiety, and has been suggested as a model for the clinical use of psychedelics.
 Studies supporting the positive effects of microdosing are generally self-selected and lack adequate control conditions.
 Double-blind and placebo-controlled experimental designs have found less support for positive outcomes of microdosing.

 Studies of full doses of psychedelic substances might not capture the subtler effects induced by microdosing, thus raising the need for novel methods to study low doses.
-We adopted a non-invasive approach based on natural language processing to investigate the contents of the drug-elicited experience, and to investigate the modulation of language production itself, which can be informative of drug action beyond what is reported during the subjective acute effects.
+The researchers adopted a non-invasive approach based on natural language processing to investigate the contents of the drug-elicited experience, and to investigate the modulation of language production itself, which can be informative of drug action beyond what is reported during the subjective acute effects.
 There are no works to date applying NLP to the study of microdosing.
-We conducted a double-blind placebo-controlled experiment with 0.5 g dried material of Psilocybe cubensis mushrooms and obtained two metrics: verbosity and semantic variability.
-We also investigated the mean sentiment score to account for the purported effects microdosing on mood.
+The researchers conducted a double-blind placebo-controlled experiment with 0.5 g dried material of Psilocybe cubensis mushrooms and obtained two metrics: verbosity and semantic variability.
+They also investigated the mean sentiment score to account for the purported effects microdosing on mood.

 Study details